 1) Increase the amount of milk we give her before bed.
 She sometimes has a small cup of full fat milk before bed, but now we are going to give her a bigger cup and make sure she has it EVERY night!

 2) Add a pudding to her evening meal every day.
-Hubs however – will not be getting said pudding as he already looks like he is pregnant!
+Jonny however – will not be getting said pudding as he already looks like he is pregnant!
 We are going to make some homemade rice pudding as that’s full of calcium and a good healthy build-up pudding!

 3) Add a small nutritional meal at 3:30pm, when she gets home from school.
 Something like a small portion of pasta, a piece of fish or some pizza toast (bread, tomato puree and cheese).

 So we are going to give it a go and see what happens.
 We don’t want her to be concerned with body image, like I was for always being “scrawny”.
 She is “Athletic” NOT “Skinny”.
 Bunny knows we love her and that she is beautiful, but we have told her she will be stronger (which will help with gymnastics), if she is a bit fatter.